prebish/mips-classic-frogger/README.md

 ## Usage

 ### Some Assembly Required
 Open the `.asm` files in your MIPS assembler and assemble them.
-For example, if you're using MARS:

 1. Go to **File > Open** in MARS.
 2. Navigate to the `./mips-classic-frogger/src/` directory and select `frogger.asm`.